Seongju-Lee/TIL_Alogorithm/src/main/java/LeetCode/Top150/909_Snakes_and_Ladders.md

         boolean isEvenRow = true;
         int index = 0;

-        // Flatten the board into a 1D array for easier traversal for (int i = n - 1; i >= 0; i--) {
+        for (int i = n - 1; i >= 0; i--) {
             if (isEvenRow) {
                 for (int j = 0; j < n; j++) {